donnay/perpetual-sparrow/src/pages/index.md

   - section_id: services
     type: section_grid
     title: What We Do
-    subtitle: The work we we have had
+    subtitle: 'The work we we have had '
     col_number: two
     is_numbered: true
     grid_items: